Remilitarisation of the Rhineland

 After the end of World War I, the Rhineland came under Allied occupation.
 Under the 1919 Treaty of Versailles, the German military was forbidden from all territories west of the Rhine or within 50 km east of it.
-The 1925 Locarno Treaties reaffirmed the then-permanently-demilitarized status of the Rhineland.
+The 1925 Locarno Treaties reaffirmed the then-permanently-demilitarised status of the Rhineland.
 In 1929, German Foreign Minister Gustav Stresemann negotiated the withdrawal of the Allied forces.
 The last soldiers left the Rhineland in June 1930.

-After the Nazi regime took power in January 1933, Germany began working towards rearmament and the remilitarization of the Rhineland.
-On 7 March 1936, using the Franco-Soviet Treaty of Mutual Assistance as a pretext, Chancellor and Führer Adolf Hitler ordered the Wehrmacht to march 20,000 German troops into the Rhineland, which caused joyous celebrations across Germany.
+After the Nazi regime took power in January 1933, Germany began working towards rearmament and the remilitarisation of the Rhineland.
+On 7 March 1936, using the Franco-Soviet Treaty of Mutual Assistance as a pretext, Hitler ordered the Wehrmacht to march 20,000 German troops into the Rhineland, which caused joyous celebrations across Germany.
 The French and the British governments, unwilling to risk war, decided against enforcing the treaties.

-The remilitarization and the German rearmament changed the balance of power in Europe from France and its allies towards Germany by allowing Germany to pursue a policy of aggression in Western Europe that had been blocked by the demilitarized status of the Rhineland.
+The remilitarisation and the German rearmament changed the balance of power in Europe from France and its allies towards Germany by allowing Germany to pursue a policy of aggression in Western Europe that had been blocked by the demilitarised status of the Rhineland.

 The fact that Britain and France did not intervene made Hitler believe that neither country would get in the way of Nazi foreign policy.
 That made him decide to quicken the pace of German preparations for war and the domination of Europe.
-On 14 March 1936, during a speech in Munich, Hitler stated, “Neither threats nor warnings will prevent me from going my way.
+On 14 March 1936, during a speech in Munich, Hitler stated, "Neither threats nor warnings will prevent me from going my way.
 I follow the path assigned to me by Providence with the instinctive sureness of a sleepwalker".